Shadowphade/ProgLang/README.md

 # ProgLang
 ## Goals
-Compare the following features in go and python
+Compare the following features in Go and Python
-- Concurrancy
+- Concurrency
 - Type System
-- Data handleing
+- Data handling
 - File IO
-- Alogrithm Preformance
+- Algorithm Performance

-## Project
+## Project- The Great Data Shuffle
-The following project is to be implmented in both languages.
+The following project is to be implemented in both languages.

-The great data shuffle.
-Web scraper
+Web Scraper<br>
-    - Each scraper will read in a file called `sites.list` a simple text file with a web site on each line.
+- Each scraper will read in a file called `sites.list` a simple text file with a website on each line.
+  - Likely 100 wikipedia links
 - Some sites will intentionally be dead or fake so errors must be handled.
+  - 10 fake/dead links of the 100 total links
 - The scraped data is then parsed into sentences and stored as a csv file.
+  - Store all scraped data in one file or the first sentence of each site into one file??

-Bin sorting
+Bin Sorting<br>
-    - Sorting will try to efficently pack sentences in 100 word bins (preferably concurantly).
+- Concurrently pack sentences in 100-word bins.
+  - Run 3 cases: 1 goroutine/thread, 4 goroutines/threads, 8 goroutines/threads
 - The bins will then be outputted as another csv.
+  - Each line in the CSV will have a 100-word 'sentence' (aka the info of one bin)

 ## Language Notes